open-company/open-company-search/README.md

 #### Elasticsearch local setup (Mac)

 Download Elasticsearch from [Elasticsearch Downloads](https://www.elastic.co/downloads/elasticsearch).
-Unzip it and run it:
+Unzip it, move it to the place you want to keep it, and run it:

 ```
 ./bin/elasticsearch